Skip to main content

 To understand what this really means for premium bond holders, it's important to explain what is meant by 'odds'.

-Get the best deals, avoid scams, and grow your savings with expert guidance. £4.99 a month or £49 a year, cancel any time.
+Make your money work harder!
+Get the best deals, avoid scams, and grow your savings with expert guidance for just £24.50 for a year.

-Join Which?
+Get 50% off Which?
 Money

 Are there ways to improve your chances?

-Sales surged after the top prize rose to £1m in 1994, and low interest rates have encouraged more people to put their money into Premium Bonds instead of other savings products.
+Sales surged after the top prize rose to £1m in 1994, and low interest rates have encouraged more people to put their money into premium bonds instead of other savings products.
 Two increases to the prize fund rate in 2022 may also have prompted more purchases.

 Older bond numbers are more likely to have already been picked as jackpot winners, as they’ve been entered into more draws over the years.